 This acquired public IP need to be configured to forward all incoming traffic to go to the Instance (via Static NAT) by clicking the button Enable Static NAT.

+- Go to the public IP address > Firewall to start adding firewall rules.
 The firewall rules need to be configured to control what is allowed.
-On the public IP, select the Configuration tab.

 After you have created an instance (your own virtual machine), and configured the firewall, you can do the following: